 John Fortune places third in the men's hammer throw

-Coach Will Blackburn is entering his 13th season at the University of Houston.
+Coach Will Blackburn is entering his 14th season at the University of Houston.
 In September, he was promoted to Associate Head Coach by head coach Leroy Burrell and the athletics department.
 Blackburn coaches Houston's throwing events and assists with the horizontal jumps while handling recruiting and travel organization.